365 Days (2020 film): Reception

 Jessica Kiang of Variety described the film as "a thoroughly terrible, politically objectionable, occasionally hilarious Polish humpathon".
 The Guardian, after citing other media – "Variety called it 'dumber-than-hair'.
 Cosmopolitan labelled it 'the worst thing I've ever seen'" – highlights the film's "dismal dialogue", poor character development and "unsexy" sex scenes.

-Filmmaker Gaspar Noe was critical to the film, said: “There is also that very stupid Polish movie that was number one.
-It’s because people need to masturbate.
-They have a penis or… the other way around.” he explains.
-“They just need to play with their toys.”
+Filmmaker Gaspar Noe was critical of the film, saying: "There is also that very stupid Polish movie that was number one.
+It's because people need to masturbate.
+They have a penis or... the other way around." he explains.
+"They just need to play with their toys."

 On June 17, 2020, Collectif Soeurcières, a French feminist collective, started an online petition through Change.org, addressing Netflix France, to pull the film from streaming availability.
 As of August 16, it gained 40,000 signatures.
 On July 2, 2020, singer Duffy wrote an open letter, addressing Netflix CEO Reed Hastings, criticizing the film for glamorizing sexual violence.
 "This should not be anyone's idea of entertainment, nor should it be described as such, or be commercialized in this manner", she said.
 After this, another Change.org petition, initiated by social media influencer Mikayla Zazon, gained over 70,000 signatures.
 On July 8, 2020, PTC president Timothy F. Winter requested Netflix to remove the film from the platform.

 Accolades

 In March 2021, the film was nominated for six Golden Raspberry Awards, including Worst Picture.

+2021 Polish Snake Award: Worst film, Worst screenplay, Worst actors' duo.

 Sequels

 Plans for a sequel, titled This Day, were delayed due to the COVID-19 pandemic.
 In May 2021, it was reported that Netflix had started filming two sequels concurrently, with several cast members returning.
-Morrone, Sieklucka and Lamparska are all confirmed as returning.
+Morrone, Sieklucka and Lamparska were confirmed to be returning.
 The titles of the sequels were referred to as 365 Days Part 2 and 365 Days Part 3.
 The second movie, retitled to 365 Days: This Day, premiered on Netflix on April 27, 2022.
 The third movie, retitled to The Next 365 Days, premiered on August 19, 2022.